Phase-type mixture-of-experts regression for loss severities: Numerical examples

+In our particular case of study, dimension 5 seems to be a good compromise.
+To support our choice, we also fitted a PH-MoE model of dimension 6, obtaining an increase in the loglikelihood of $8.15$, and additional 32 parameters, which was a much smaller likelihood increase than the previous steps.
+Hence, we decided to stick to a PH-MoE of dimension 5.
+For completeness, we also fitted a semi-composite PH-MoE with Pareto tail and same dimension 5.
+In this case, we select the threshold value $y_0$ to be at the order statistic number $1200$, which is when the Hill plot visually starts to flatten, obtaining a loglikelihood of $759.3$.
+It is worth mentioning that we are selecting the threshold but not the implied tail index.
+The latter is estimated during the EM algorithm jointly with all other parameters.

+The full fitted coefficients $\hat{\bfalp}$ and their statistical significance are given in Appendix \ref{apA}, with the asymptotic properties of the MLE delegated to Appendix \ref{sec:inference}.
 In Figure \ref{two_densities}, we observe that the densities shift their shapes when varying the covariates, as expected.
 The semi-composite model has a discontinuity at $y_0$, which is slightly visible, a feature that is also common in fully composite models.
 The associated PH-MoE probabilities for these two densities are as follows:

-Although when starting in a given state, not all states communicate, we see that by starting in different states we may access any of the five states in both models and for both sub-populations.
-Thus, for these sets of covariates, the resulting tail index for the PH-MoE models is given by